History of AEK Athens F.C.: 2012–13 season

-Owing to the growing financial problems AEK did participate in the Europa League of the season, as they failed to meet the requirement for a license.
+Owing to the growing financial problems AEK did not participate in the Europa League, as they failed to meet the licensing requirements.
 Furthermore, both of the club's captains, Traianos Dellas and Nikos Liberopoulos, decided to retire.
 In the face of this crisis, AEK legend, Thomas Mavros took over the presidency of the club and appointed Vangelis Vlachos as the new manager.
 The squad was severely weakened as Viktor Klonaridis, Grigoris Makos and Leonardo were sold, while Nikolaos Georgeas, Pantelis Kafes, Fabián Vargas, Kostas Manolas, Eiður Guðjohnsen and Nikolaos Karabelas were released, since the club was not able to bear the weight of their contracts.
 Summer transfers were predominantly young Greek players.
 Notable additions were Georgios Katidis and Miguel Cordero.
-The club performed badly and was constantly in the relegation zone.
-As a result, Vlachos was sacked and was replaced by his assistant Manolis Papadopoulos.
-Mavros, who disagreed that decision and resigned from the club's presidency.